grame-cncm/inscore/readme.txt

 You should get the javascript engine from the v8 web site:
 	http://code.google.com/p/v8/
 The distribution is based on scons.
 Read the v8 documentation for compiling.
+On linux/Ubuntu, you can get a binary destribution: install libv8-dev from synaptic.

 MusicXML support